RuaraidhCurr/Notes/Trading/EmperorBTC/Chapter one - BulletProof Your Trading.md

 A zone of selling pressure.
 A Resistance Is a price level where an asset's price tends to stop rising and might reverse back down.
 Think of it as a "ceiling" that tends to prevent the price from going higher.
 ## R:R
 Risk to Reward Ratio 2:1 R:R can simply be called as 2R.
 1. **Example:** trade expected a potential profit of $200 and is willing to risk a potential loss of $100, the risk-to-reward ratio would be 2:1 ($200 potential profit / $100 potential loss).
+## Relative Strength Index (RSI)
+Relative Strength Index is a momentum oscillator used in technical analysis.
+It measures the speed and change of price movements in an asset. it is used to identify overbought and oversold conditions, as well as potential trend reversals
 ## Sell off
 Profit taking after a rally in price, which leads to lowering of price of the asset.
 ## Short position